lnis-uofu/OpenFPGA/docs/source/openfpga_shell/openfpga_commands.rst

   - ``--file`` or ``-f`` Specify the file name to write the hierarchy.

+  - ``--depth`` Specify at which depth of the fabric module graph should the writer stop outputting.
+The root module start from depth 0.
+For example, if you want a two-level hierarchy, you should specify depth as 1.

   - ``--verbose`` Show verbose log

   .. note:: This file is designed for hierarchical PnR flow, which requires the tree of Multiple-Instanced-Blocks (MIBs).